 Raili Hilden's field of specialization is language assessment.
 She has extensive experience in various developmental and administrative projects and expert duties related to language curricula, subject teacher education and assessment.
 She also works for the Finnish Matriculation Examination Board.

 Research interests: language assessment, language teaching, teacher education, automatic assessment, oral language skills, large-scale language testing

 Kaisa Hahl is a university lecturer and teacher educator in foreign language education at the Faculty of Educational Sciences, University of Helsinki.
 Hahl is the head of subject teacher education at the Faculty.
 She is also Adjunct Professor in applied linguistics with specification in multiculturalism in language education at the University of Jyväskylä.
 Hahl teaches in the national subject teacher and class teacher education programmes and in the international English-medium subject teacher education programme (STEP).
-She has experience from several years in working in different international projects that aim at enhancing teacher competences and the quality of teacher education.
-She is now involved in an Erasmus+ project called Coherence in European Teacher Education: Creating transnational communities of practice through virtual scenarios (ConnEcTEd)
+She has several years' experience in working in different international projects that aim at enhancing teacher competences and the quality of teacher education.

 Research interests: foreign language teaching and learning, early teaching of foreign languages, active language learning, internationalisation of teacher education, intercultural education, teacher identity development